PranayJagtap06/MDConverterCalc/README.md

     firebase_admin.initialize_app(cred, firebase_config)

 >[!WARNING]
->The firebase_config variable stores a dictionary containing the keys and identifiers for your app, since it is a dictionary the keys needs to be in double qoutes.
+> - The firebase_config variable stores a dictionary containing the keys and identifiers for your app, since it is a dictionary the keys needs to be in double qoutes.
+> - Also there is small bug in the app.
+To delete a single entry in `History` tab you need to hold and swipe right on the respective entry.
+When done so it does delete the entry but in response it also opens the corresponding entry's content in dailog box.
+This is an undesirable behaviour of the app.

 https://github.com/PranayJagtap06/MDConverterCalc/assets/66717457/974174bd-35c4-4d16-868a-ca5f34f98ecd